 Effective July 1, 2018, we adopted ASU No. 2017-07, Compensation Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost, an amendment of the FASB Accounting Standards Codification.
-This ASU requires employers that sponsor defined benefit pension and/or other post-retirement benefit plans to report the service cost component of net benefit cost in the same line item as other components of net benefit costs in the income statement separately from the service cost component and outside a subtotal of income from operations.
+This ASU requires employers that sponsor defined benefit pension and/or other post-retirement benefit plans to report the service cost component of net benefit cost in the same line item as other compensation costs arising from services rendered by the pertinent employees during the period.
+Employers are required to present the other components of net benefit costs in the income statement separately from the service cost component and outside a subtotal of income from operations.
 Additionally, only the service cost component of net periodic pension cost will be eligible for asset capitalization.
-The ASU should be applied retrospectively for the presentation of the service cost component and the other components of net periodic pension cost and will not have a material impact to our consolidated financial statements.
+The ASU should be applied retrospectively for the presentation of the service cost component and the other components of net periodic pension cost and net periodic postretirement benefit cost in the income statement and prospectively, on and after the effective date, for the capitalization of the service cost component of net periodic pension cost and net periodic postretirement benefit in assets.
+Such adoption has not and will not have a material impact to our consolidated financial statements.